Small Steps, BIG Results: Improving Your Website Without a Major Redesign

 - Broken links or inaccessible forms

-Consider doing a card sort exercise because it will help uncover how users naturally group and label content, offering valuable insight into their priorities and language.
+A card sort exercise can solve many of these issues by determining how users naturally group and label content and what they identify as priorities.
 This can directly inform a more intuitive website structure and improve navigation.
-Then hosting a reverse card sort exercise to test how well users can complete key tasks using your proposed structure.
+A reverse card sort exercise tests how well users can complete key tasks using your proposed structure.
 This reveals usability issues and helps validate your navigation with real user behavior.

 Quick win: Start with simple heatmap or user tracking tools like Hotjar or Google Analytics.
 You’ll be surprised at what users click on and ignore completely.